samuelroywork/samuelroywork/README.md

 # About me

-- 🚀 **Tech Enthusiast**: Based in Hamburg, diving deep into the blockchain cosmos, digital transformations, and the magic of Industry 4.0! 🌌
+- 🚀 **Tech Enthusiast**: Based in Hamburg, diving deep into the blockchain cosmos, digital transformations, and the magic of Industry 4.0, Metaverse! 🌌

 - 🎓 **Educational Background**: M.Sc. grad from RWTH Aachen University; a software engineer by training and fueled by a passion for problem-solver – if there's a glitch, I've got the fix!.

 - 👨‍💻 **Frameworks and Skills**: I am a Backend developer proficient in Python (Flask, FastAPI) and JavaScript(Node.js (Express.js), Next.js).
 Worked with Hyperledger Fabric, Ethereum, Corda, Polygon, Quoroum| L-2: Chainlink| Eclipse Data Space Connector| IPFS |  AWS, Docker, Kubernetes

-- 🌈 **Interests**: Web3.0, Decentralised Identities(SSI), DeFi, NFTs, L2 Solutions, DAOs
+- 🌈 **Interests**: Web3.0, Decentralised Identities(SSI), DeFi, NFTs, L2 Solutions, DAOs, Metaverse

 - 🎯 **2024 Objectives**: Establish a footprint in the open-source community & dive deep into cutting-edge AI innovations.